Skip to main content

 Starting Aktualizr

-After applying the changes described below, you need to start Aktualizr with the commands below:
+After applying the changes described in the following sections, you need to start Aktualizr with the command below:

 Disabling and Enabling Aktualizr

-If you don't want Aktualizr to start on every reboot, disable it.
-If you want to revert it, enable it again:
+If you don't want Aktualizr to start on every reboot, disable it:

 Restarting Aktualizr